WorkLink: Origin Groups – What Authors and Admins Need to Know

 Simple rule:

-Origin Group → creation and author collaboration
+Origin Group → project creation and author collaboration

-Group membership → who can access the content
+Group membership → who can access the content (published scenario)

 What is an Origin Group?